Ferndale (WA)

 Ferndale was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Ferndale's population, as of the latest data, showed 22.3% speaking a language other than English at home, with 38.0% born overseas.
-Christianity was the predominant religion, comprising 42.2%.
-However, Buddhism was notably overrepresented at 3.5%, compared to Greater Perth's 6.7%.
+Ferndale's population showed higher cultural diversity than most local markets, with 22.3% speaking a language other than English at home and 38.0% born overseas.
+Christianity was the predominant religion in Ferndale, comprising 42.2% of its population.
+Notably, Buddhism had a higher representation in Ferndale at 3.5%, compared to Greater Perth's 2.7%.

 Frequently Asked Questions - Diversity